-The GIJCs are overseen and co-sponsored by the Global Investigative Journalism Network (GIJN), in partnership with its national member organizations.
-The conferences are widely credited with playing a key role in the rapid global expansion of investigative reporting over the past decade.
+The GIJCs are overseen and co-sponsored by the Global Investigative Journalism Network (GIJN), in partnership with its member organizations.
+The conferences are widely credited with playing a key role in the rapid global expansion of investigative reporting over the past 18 years.
 By focusing on skills and training, they have helped spread state-of-the-art investigative reporting, data journalism, and cross-border collaboration around the world.

 Journalists who have attended the global conferences have returned home and made a major impact on such issues as corruption, health care, and the environment.
 They have gone on to found investigative centers, direct I-teams at major newspapers and television stations, collaborate with colleagues worldwide, and train the next generation of investigative reporters.